 Under short-term Specialist Specified Training (SST), an internationally qualified specialist or international specialist in training can undertake short-term training in Australia without being required to complete the AMC examinations process or to have a full comparability assessment by the relevant specialist medical college.
 Please note that with short-term Specialist Specified Training status, a SIMG is not permitted to sit for RANZCP examinations and assessments or otherwise progress to RANZCP Fellowship.

 An updated version of the RANZCP Application Form for the Specialist Pathway is now available on the Forms and Documents web page.

 For general information about the different Categories of Exemption please refer to the current Equivalence Guidelines on the Forms and Documents page.

 Your place of employment in Australia/New Zealand will determine which State Assessment Panel will assess your application (e.g. if you are going into a position in NSW, you will be assessed by the NSW Assessment Panel).
 If you do not know which state you are going to work in, please let us know your preference and we will assess availability.

 Please note that requests for date changes cannot be considered and no extensions for closing dates will be granted.

 2015 Statement Assessment Panel assessment dates can be found on the overseas specialists Forms & documents page.

 There is a maximum of three applications per state each State Assessment Panel can assess per round of assessments.
 If the maximum number of complete applications have already been received for a certain round then you may need to wait until the next round of assessments for your application to be assessed by the relevant State Assessment Panel.

 Forms and Documents

-Documents and Forms can be accessed and downloaded via the Forms and Documents page.
-This includes Application Forms, CV template, Equivalence Guidelines and assessment dates.
+Documents and forms can be accessed and downloaded via the overseas specialists Forms & documents page.
+This includes Application Forms, RANZCP CV template, current Equivalence Guidelines and State Assessment Panel/Committee assessment dates.